justinbmcbride/DLA-Project/README.md

 * In the above screenshot, the probabilities for the object identification range from 0.52 to 0.77 with 14.9 fps.
 * Another video was downloaded, `youtube-dl -f 18 https://www.youtube.com/watch?v=NyLF8nHIquM`, to test the object detector.
 Other objects were identified as shown in this screen shot:
 ![Screenshot](Images/LondonWalk.png)
-* Here people are detected with probabilites from 0.56 to 0.97.
+* Here people and traffic lights are detected with probabilites from 0.56 to 0.97.
 * To get demo down to 2 minutes, tried to install a video editor to cut videos down to 1 minute each and then combine them.
 Three different ways to install a avidemux was tried, but none worked.
 The ways were with using tar.gz, appimage, and Flatpak.
 * Instead of editing the videos, the `timeout` command was used in a script to run each video for 1m.
 Demo is now 2m when a terminal window is opened and the command `demoJM` is executed.